Automated Ritual no.1

 A collaboration with fashion designer Julia Serrano Esteban.

 I DON’T SEE YOU

-The sculpture is an imitation of a public binocular, which extrapolates all the people when you look through it.
-For one day I placed the binoculars at the Bethesda Fountain, a popular photo location for tourists in Central Park, New York and documented the reactions of the viewers.
+The sculpture is an imitation of a public binocular, which extrapolates out all the people when you look through it.
+For one day I placed the binoculars at the Bethesda Fountain, a popular photo location for tourists in Central Park, New York and documented the reactions of the public.